thekizoch/thekizoch/README.md

-- 👋 Hi, I’m Michael Koch
+👋 Hi, I’m Michael Koch
-- 👀 I’m interested in Machine Learning for Timeseries for industrial and financial applications.
+👀 I’m interested in :
-- 🌱 I’m currently learning Tensorflow, Sequence Models, and CNN.
+- LLM powered technologies
+- Knowledge Graphs
+- Retrieval Augmented Generation
+- Healthcare / Electric Vehicles /  Renewable Technologies
+- any intersection of any of the above

-- 📫 Reach out to me on thekizoch @ gmail dot com
+📫 Reach out to me on thekizoch @ gmail dot com

 <!---
 thekizoch/thekizoch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.